rvcristiand/framesjs/README.md

 ### Shapes

-A [Shape](https://visualcomputing.github.io/frames-javadocs/frames/processing/Shape.html) is a [Node](https://visualcomputing.github.io/frames-javadocs/frames/core/Node.html) specialization that can be set from a retained-mode rendering Processing [PShape](https://processing.org/reference/PShape.html) or from an immediate-mode rendering Processing procedure.
+A [Shape](https://visualcomputing.github.io/frames-javadocs/frames/processing/Shape.html) is a [Node](https://visualcomputing.github.io/frames-javadocs/frames/core/Node.html) specialization that can be set from a retained-mode rendering *p5.js* [PShape](https://p5js.org/reference/#/p5.Geometry) or from an immediate-mode rendering *p5.js* procedure.
 Shapes can be picked precisely using their projection onto the screen, see [setPrecision(Node.Precision)](https://visualcomputing.github.io/frames-javadocs/frames/processing/Shape.html#setPrecision-frames.core.Node.Precision-).
 Use [traverse()](https://visualcomputing.github.io/frames-javadocs/frames/processing/Scene.html#traverse--) to render all scene-graph shapes or [draw()](https://visualcomputing.github.io/frames-javadocs/frames/processing/Shape.html#draw--) to render a specific one instead.

 #### Retained-mode shapes